- Discover Dawn Avatar Cafe: Tokyo’s Most Unique Robot Experience - 10 July 2026

 If You Only Buy One

 Make it The Enchanted Tale of Beauty and the Beast.
-The ride is phenomenal – and the queue can get ridiculous.
+The ride is phenomenal – and the queue can often exceed two hours.

 As for the others, if you have been to the US parks, you can probably skip Splash Mountain – it’s the same as the old US version (see my list of other things you might be able to skip in the parks).